giordanon/STAT764-Feed-Intake/README.md

 - *6.3 Plot RFI and BETA1.Rmd.* Reproduce Figure 3.

-- *6.4 Plot ADG BETA1.Rmd*.
+- *6.4 Plot BETA1 and ADG.Rmd*.
 Reproduce Figure 4.

 - The *functions.R* file contains backend functions used in Rmd files.